dracz/perfboard/README.md

 The result object has the following fields:

-- `t` is the timestamp of the test run in [isotime][]
+- `t`: timestamp of the test run in [isotime][]
-- `stats` is dictionary of total number of ground truths `truth_count`, recognizer results `detected_count`, and scored segments `segment_count` from all test cases
+- `stats`:  dictionary of total number of ground truths `truth_count`, recognizer results `detected_count`, and scored segments `segment_count` from all test cases
-- `results` is list of the scored test case results.
+- `results`: list of the scored test case results.
 Each result object has the same form as a [ground truth][] item, with additional keys:
-  - `detected` list of recognizer results for the test
+  - `detected`: list of recognizer results for the test
-  - `scores` contains the event and frame scores for the test
+  - `scores`: dictionary containing event scores, frame scores, and various stats for the test
-  - `recognizer` field specifying which recognizer was used in the test
+  - `recognizer`: field specifying which recognizer was used in the test
-  - items in `labels` and `detected` now have `event_score` field containing the [event score](#event_score)
+  - `event_score`: field containing the [event score](#event_score) for items in `labels` and `detected`
-- `recognizers` is list of recognizers that were used in the test
+- `recognizers`: list of recognizers that were used in the test
-- `scores` is dictionary of aggregate scores from all ground truth cases combined.
+- `scores`: dictionary of aggregate scores from all ground truth cases combined.

 <a name="dashboard"></a>
 ## Dashboard